OpenNebula/docs/source/release_notes/release_notes/upgrade_414.rst

 Default Auth
 ============

-.. todo:: check if this step is needed when updating from 4.14.0 to 4.14.2
+.. note:: If you are upgrading from 4.14.0 you probably have already done this.
+If that's the case, you don't need to do anything in this section.

-If you are using :ref:`LDAP as default auth driver <ldap>`, you will need to update ``/etc/one/oned.conf`` and set the new ``DEFAULT_AUTH`` variable:
+If you are using :ref:`LDAP as default auth driver <ldap>`, you will need to update ``/etc/one/oned.conf`` and set the new ``DEFAULT_AUTH`` variable, if you haven't done:

 .. code::